trampster/Ropu/Docs/Protocol.md

 | 1-16     | Client ID           | ID of client (GUID)                      |

 ## Router Assignment
-Response to a router assignement request specifying the router to use
+Response to a router assignment request specifying the router to use

 | Bytes    | Field               | Description                              |
 | -------- | ------------------- | -----------------------------------------|